maemo-leste/maemo-leste.github.io/content/maemo-leste-update-january-2020.rst

 Manager".
-It's an user interface to the Debian package manager, `apt`, allows users to discovery and install packages, uninstall packages, and it also notifies the users when updates are available (it won't check for updates on metered connections), and if the user agrees, update the system.
+It's an user interface to the Debian package manager, `apt`, allows users to discovery and install packages, uninstall packages, and it also notifies the users when updates are available (it won't check for updates on metered connections), and if the user agrees, updates the system.

 This was a relatively quick port, and there are like bugs, and there is probably more work to be done, nevertheless, it works.